ACRLDigSchol/deconstructing-consultations/README.md

 ## How Did They Make That?

-Created by following the [Building a static website with Jekyll and GitHub Pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) lesson written by Amanda Visconti for [The Programming Historian](https://programminghistorian.org/).
+Created by following the [Building a static website with Jekyll and GitHub Pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) lesson written by Amanda Visconti for [Programming Historian](https://programminghistorian.org/).

 ## Rights